Games postponed after Reyes's death

 The forward's team Extremadura was due to play against Cadiz in its penultimate league fixture of the season.

-However, that game, along with six other fixtures, have now been put back to 5 June (NZST), although Las Palmas's meeting with Almeria will still go ahead.
+However, that game, along with six other fixtures, have now been put back to 5 June (AEST), although Las Palmas's meeting with Almeria will still go ahead.

 "After learning of the death of Spain international footballer Jose Antonio Reyes, who currently played in the ranks of Extremadura, the Royal Spanish Football Federation has decided to postpone, with the approval of the National Football League, seven Segunda Division games that were due to be played Sunday, June 2," a statement read.